Plvs Vltra (yacht)

 The 74 m superyacht Plvs Vltra was launched by Amels Holland B.V. at their yard in Vlissingen.
-She was sold by Moran Yacht & Ship.
+Her new-construction was supervised by Moran Yacht & Ship, which negotiated the build contract and managed the yacht's day-to-day construction at the Amels shipyard.
 She was designed by Tim Heywood, and the interior design was created by Winch Design.
 She is the first of an eight Amels 242 Limited Edition serie built between 2016 and 2024.

 Design

 Her length is 73.50 m, beam is 12.46 m and she has a draught of 3.85 m.
 The hull is built out of steel while the superstructure is made out of aluminium with teak laid decks.
 The yacht is classed by Lloyd's Register and flagged in the Cayman Islands.